tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The algorithm to be used for record protection.
 This algorithm must be of the AEAD type and thus provides integrity and confidentiality as a single primitive.
-It is possible to have AEAD algorithms which do not provide any confidentiality and
-  {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use only in the initial handshake.
 This specification includes the key size of this algorithm and of the nonce for the AEAD algorithm.